 Does the prospect have a genuine intent to purchase and purchase from you?
 Not only is it important to identify if the prospect is serious about purchasing, but you also want to identify if they are serious about purchasing from you.

-For example, a sales prospect maybe 100% serious about buying a new car but they have already spent hours at another dealership and they have come to your dealership to just get a price that they can take back to the other dealership for negotiation purposes.
+For example, a sales prospect might be 100% serious about buying a new car, but they have already spent hours at another dealership and come to your dealership to get a price that they can take back to the other dealership for negotiation purposes.